-In DataLad datasets, (large) data is handled by GIT-ANNEX.
-Data content is hashed and only the hash (represented as the original file name) is stored in Git.
-Actual data is stored in the ANNEX of the dataset, and annexed data can be transferred from and to a large number of storage solutions using either DataLad or git-annex commands.
-Information on where data is available from is stored in an internal representation of git-annex (page 514).
+520 https://realpython.com/python-data-version-control/#set-up-your-working-environment the hash (represented as the original file name) is stored in Git537.
+Actual data is stored in the ANNEX of the dataset, and annexed data can be transferred from and to a large number of storage solutions523 using either DataLad or git-annex commands.
+Information on where data is available from is stored in an internal representation of git-annex (page 518).